unRARed/play-sample/PROMPTS.md

    - Streamlined the data model to rely solely on the 'name' field
    - Eliminated TurboFrameMissingError caused by removed attribute

+9. Logo Implementation (2025-04-11 20:45:51):
+   - Added a new rock-inspired logo for the Play Sample application
+   - Integrated the logo in key user interface locations:
+     - Navbar - replaced text/icon with the logo image
+     - Home page - replaced text title with the logo
+     - Login/signup pages - replaced placeholder avatar with the logo
+   - Updated the favicon to use the logo for consistent branding
+   - Maintained responsive design with appropriate image sizing across viewports
+   - Enhanced brand identity with professional and visually appealing imagery

 ---

 *This document will be updated with each new prompt to maintain a clear history of the project's evolution.*